ansys/pysherlock/doc/source/user_guide/index.rst

 Using PySherlock
 ----------------
-After the Sherlock gRPC server is started, you can use PySherlock methods to perform Sherlock client operations.
+After the Sherlock gRPC server is started, you can use PySherlock to perform Sherlock client operations.

 Subsequent topics describe how to use PySherlock to automate the process depicted in this diagram: